mariapasaylo/OpenOrganizer/README.md

 ## Features:
 * Cross-platform support (Windows & Linux)
-* Opt-in cloud-sync for remote backup and use between multiple devices
+* Store data with opt-in cloud syncing for easy remote backup and use between multiple devices
-* Data is encrypted on the server database and during transmission
+* Keep data secure by encrypting it for transmission and cloud storage to where not even the server can read it
 * Create daily, weekly, bi-weekly, monthly, and yearly recurring reminders
 * Sort reminders and notes into color-coded folders for easy organization
 * Use existing reminders as a template for new ones